Tskalka/DataStructureTutorial/3-Trees.md

 # Trees in Python
 ## What are trees in python?
-Trees are nodes that are connected by pointers.
+Trees is a datastructure that has nodes that are connected by pointers.
 It is similar to the structure of a linked list.
 In this tutorial, we will talk about a binary tree, a binary search tree, and a balanced binary search tree.

 ### Binary tree

 ![Tree](https://github.com/Tskalka/DataStructureTutorial/blob/main/Picture%20Files/Tree.PNG)
+A binary tree is a tree that only connects up to two nodes (hence the name binary).

 ### Binary Search tree